What devices and OS versions are supported?

 • Devices running Android 11* and greater**

 *Devices running Android 5.0 and higher have been known to work without issue, yet please note that the introductory statement is still true.
-We can only support the Android platforms which still receive security updates and are supported by Google Android.
+We can only support the Android platforms that still receive security updates and are supported by Google Android.

 **Phone and tablet devices are supported.
 Android TV and other variations may not be compatible.